filberthamijoyo/PCA-using-SVM/README.md

 # Dimensionality Reduction Analysis Using SVD/PCA

 ## Overview
-This project demonstrates the application of **Singular Value Decomposition (SVD)** and **Principal Component Analysis (PCA)** to analyze and reduce the dimensionality of the Iris dataset.
+This project demonstrates the application of **Singular Value Decomposition (SVD)** and **Principal Component Analysis (PCA)** to analyze and reduce the dimensionality of the well-known Iris dataset.
 Key aspects include variance analysis, subspace projection, and reconstruction error evaluation across different dimensions.

 ## Key Features
 1. **Structured Data Splitting**